Washington State Route 213: Route description

 SR 213 originates at an intersection with US 97 south of Malott.
 Traveling northwest and turning northeast, the unsigned roadway crosses the Cascade and Columbia River Railroad and the Okanogan River near the confluence of the Okanogan River and Loup Loup Creek.
-After crossing the Okanogan River, the highway enters Malott and terminates at First Avenue, although state law dictates that eventually the road will be extended to SR 20 southwest of Okanogan.
+After crossing the Okanogan River, the highway enters Malott and terminates at First Avenue,.
 An estimated daily average of 740 motorists utilized SR 213 in 2008.

 History

 SR 213 originated as a minor road that connected US 97 to the area south of the Okanogan River and Malott; the road first appeared on a map in 1954.
 In 1959, the Washington State Legislature passed a law that created a branch of PSH 16 that extended from PSH 16 near Okanogan to US 97 in Malott to take effect on July 1, 1961.
 By 1963, US 97 was realigned south of the Okanogan River and the PSH 16 branch was extended across the river.
 During a highway renumbering in 1964, PSH 16 became SR 20 and the branch of PSH 16 became SR 20 Spur.
 In 1973, SR 20 Spur became SR 213, while another SR 20 Spur was established in Anacortes.
-Beginning in 2008, the Washington State Department of Transportation (WSDOT) has been maintaining a short, 0.35 mi segment of the proposed SR 213 as the a state route.
-The highway between Malott and SR 20 will be eventually built as state law dictates it.
+Beginning in 2008, the Washington State Department of Transportation (WSDOT) has been maintaining a short, 0.35 mi segment of the proposed SR 213 as a state route.
+As of 2026, WSDOT has no active plans to extend the highway between Malott and SR 20.